So much beauty contained in a single building.

 There are countless reasons to visit the Kunsthistorisches Museum, known as the "KHM” locally.
-It’s Vienna’s greatest and grandest museum, inside Vienna’s greatest and grandest building, designed by Gottfried Semper (Emperor Franz Joseph had the German star architect move from Zürich to Vienna for the commission).
+It’s Vienna’s greatest and grandest museum, inside Vienna’s greatest and grandest building, designed by Gottfried Semper (Emperor Franz Joseph had the German star architect move from Zürich to Vienna in 1869 for the commission).
 The museum’s source of pride is the old masters collection, accumulated by two art-loving Habsburgs: Holy Roman Emperor Rudolf II (1552-1612) and Archduke Leopold Wilhelm (1614-1662), who was governing the Spanish Netherlands.

 Italian & Spanish Painters

 This is your chance to spend private time in an uncluttered hall with Raphael (1483-1520), one of the most beloved painters on earth and the person who set the standard for female beauty in Western art for hundreds of years.
 The painting of the Virgin with the child and John the Baptist shows Raphael’s famous gift for composition – Mary’s diagonally placed right leg completes the pyramidal structure of the three figures, who are placed in an enchanting pastoral scene, evoking harmony and bliss far into the distance.
 The painting is from Raphael's Florentine period (1504-1508), before he went to Rome and adopted Michelangelo's dynamic and muscular figures.